1990–91 Australian region cyclone season: Tropical Cyclone Fifi

 A severe cyclone, Fifi struck Western Australia in mid April 1991.
-The storm killed 29 people and left 100,000 homes without power.
+The storm killed 29 people, 27 of which were from the sinking of bulk ore ship Mineral Diamond and left 100,000 homes without power.

 Tropical Cyclone Lisa

 During 7 May, the BoM and the JTWC started to monitor a Tropical Low that had developed, along the South Pacific Convergence Zone near the island of Bouganville.
 During that day the low moved southwards and acquired the characteristics of a tropical cyclone, before it was named Lisa by TCWC Brisbane early the next day, after it had developed into a Category 1 tropical cyclone on the Australian scale.
 During that day the system continued to intensify as it moved towards the south-southwest across the axis of a ridge of high pressure towards a strong subtropical jet stream before it recurved and started to move towards the southeast during 9 May.
 During 9 May, the BoM reported that Lisa had become a category 2 tropical cyclone, before the system peaked with 10-minute sustained windspeeds of 60 kn during the next day.
 The JTWC also reported during 10 May, that Lisa had peaked with 1-minute sustained winds of 80 kn), which made it equivalent to a category 1 hurricane on the SSHWS.
 After it had peaked in intensity, Lisa encountered strong vertical windshear and started to gradually weaken during 11 May, as it moved out of the Australian region with TCWC Brisbane passing the primary warning responsibility for Lisa to the FMS.
 There was no reports of any significant damage associated with Lisa in either Papua New Guinea, the Solomon Islands or Vanuatu.